meilisearch/specifications/text/0124-documents-api.md

 If the provided index does not exist, it will be created.
 See [3.1.4.5.
 Lazy Index Creation](#3145-lazy-index-creation)

 If an already existing document (same identifier) is set, the old document will be only partially updated according to the fields of the new document.
-Thus, any fields not present in the new document are kept and remained unchanged.
+Thus, any fields not present in the new document are kept and remain unchanged.

-To completely overwrite a document, see [3.1.3. `POST` - `indexes/:index_uid/documents`](#313-post---indexesindexuiddocuments) section.

 This endpoint accepts various content-type: